 But somehow, the combination of beauty and prison jars us.
 What's with tacking a fairy-tale ending onto our gritty crime drama?
 Stories featuring guys that kill people with axes aren't supposed to end happily ever after axe murderers aren't supposed to get the girl and the happiness.
 Right?

 Oh, but we forgot about somethingreligion.
 Does Raskolnikov actually find religion?

 He does seem to find love with Sonia, but the religion is something we aren't so sure about.
 We don't see Raskolnikov actually open the New Testament, and the narrator doesn't say whether he ever does.
 There is also the possibility that Raskolnikov has been religious all along.
 He tells Porfiry he is, and he seems quite serious.
 Tracing Raskolnikov's religious experiences throughout the novel could make an interesting paper.

 He's got Sonia.
-Razumihin and Dounia are moving down.
+Razumihin and Dounia are moving there.
 Is that suffering?

-OK – let's be realistic.
-Of course there will be suffering.
+Okay, let's be realistic.
+Of course, there will be suffering.
 They have to spend the next seven years in the prison system.
-So, while we do know there will be hard times, we don't know if Raskolnikov found religion – though we think he found love.
+So, while we do know there will be hard times, we don't know if Raskolnikov has found religionthough we think he found love.

 It sounds sweet, but what about when the honeymoon wears off?
 Is Raskolnikov's depression permanently cured?
 Can the narrator guarantee he won't kill again?
 Probably notthat's part of the suffering and part of life.
 Still, we can imagine that he has changed enough to let the sweeter sides of his personality come to the forefront, in a healthy, non-repressed kind of way, of course.